kidanger/Drystal/doc/api.rst

 .. lua:function:: prereload()

-   Called before reload of the game (by :ref:`reload <drystal-reload>`, by pressing F3 or with livereloading).
+   Called before the game is reloaded (by :ref:`reload <drystal-reload>`, by pressing F3 or with livereloading).
-   You can use it to save current state of the game inside a global so it is still accessible after the reload.
+   You can use it to save the current state of the game inside a global variable, so it will still be accessible after the reload.

 .. lua:function:: postreload()

-   Called after reload of the game.
+   Called after the game was reloaded.
    You can use it to restore the state of the game.

 .. include that in a tutorial